 While swimming pools and a day at the beach are great fun, there are some hazards to watch for that can have long term consequences.

-50% of those hospitalized due to a near-drowning event require further care with many experiencing long term disabilities.
+50% of those hospitalized due to a non-fatal drowning require further care with many experiencing long-term disabilities.

 In this article, we’ll discuss many of these dangers and supply preventative measures that will keep you and your loved ones safe.

 Approximately ten people die every day in the U.S from non-boating-related drowning incidents.